-UK photographer Sam Hobson’s gorgeous images of urban wildlife have caused quite a stir: he’s already won the prestigious Wildlife Photographer of the Year award twice, in 2014 and 2016.
+UK photographer Sam Hobson’s gorgeous wild urban animal portraits have caused quite a stir: he’s already won the prestigious Wildlife Photographer of the Year award twice, in 2014 and 2016.
 He’s also been featured regularly in international magazines like National Geographic and BBC Wildlife.
 Hobson gives talks, lectures, and workshops on his craft at both the Natural History Museum and the Royal Geographic Society.

 Sam grew up watching David Attenborough nature documentaries with his mom and was fascinated by the wildlife he saw on the streets.
 In a recent interview with BBC Radio, he said: “I was quite a feral kid.
 I spent a lot of time outdoors and had a lot of freedom.
 When I saw wildlife round the streets where I lived, my family didn’t always believe me.
 Picking up a camera was my way to show them what I had seen.”